trihacek/responsePatterns/README.md

 percentiles <- as.data.frame(cbind(rp.simdata$optional_ID, rp.indices(rp.a)$percentile,
     rp.indices(rp.b)$percentile, rp.indices(rp.c)$percentile, rp.indices(rp.d)$percentile))

-# Choose a cutoff, let's say the 95th percentile, and count how many time the
+# Choose a cutoff, let's say the 95th percentile, and count how many times each
-# person exceeded this cutoff (here, we chose the 80th percentile for
+# person exceededs this cutoff (here, we chose the 80th percentile for
 # demonstration reasons, because the 95th percentile would not yield any
 # suspicious responses)
 percentile.cutoff <- 80
 percentiles$sum <- rowSums(percentiles > percentile.cutoff)

-# Decide on how many placings of the respondent above the percentile cutoff
+# Decide on how many times a respondent muset be placed above the percentile
-# score should be considered problematic.
-Then, select potentially problematic
+# cutoff score should be considered problematic.
+Then, select potentially
-# responses
+# problematic responses
 sum.cutoff <- 2
 IDs <- percentiles[percentiles$sum >= sum.cutoff, 1]